-This transformation, however, is larger than just the use cases, and we must coordinate across government to leverage its potential in shaping our operating environment and driving future advantages.
+We can learn from AI investment across the government to understand where to leverage its potential in shaping our operating environment and driving future advantages.

-What role do you envision for AI in bringing greater efficiencies, timeliness, and accuracy to intelligence collection, analysis, dissemination, and military decision making?
+49. What role do you envision for AI in bringing greater efficiencies, timeliness, and accuracy to intelligence collection, analysis, dissemination, and military decision making?